-Table B' : Employee's minimum notice periods

-(according to tenure completed)
+Table B': Minimum notice period to be observed on behalf of the employee (according to tenure completed)

-In principal, the parties are free to negotiate and agree on notice periods, longer than those provided by law, in the case aa notice is given by the employer.
-On the other side, if a notice is given on behalf of the employee, the Law sets a three (3) month-period as a maximum limit \cdot hence, in such a case, no further notice-period may be agreed.
+In principle, the parties are free to negotiate and agree on notice periods longer than those provided by law in the event of termination of the employment contract by the employer.
+On the other hand, if a notice is to be given on behalf of the employee, the maximum period is determined by the law.
+Hence, in such a case, no longer notice-period may be agreed.

-5. Is it possible to pay monies out to a worker to end the employment relationship instead of giving notice?
+6. Is it possible to make a payment to a worker to end the employment relationship instead of giving notice?